-The Emperor Mage from the third book of Tamora Pierce's Immortals series banned sacrifices/offerings to the gods, saying that if people wanted to make sacrifices, they could make them to him instead, as he has more direct power over their lives.
+The titular Emperor Mage from the third book of Tamora Pierce's The Immortals series banned sacrifices/offerings to the gods, saying that if people wanted to make sacrifices, they could make them to him instead, as he has more direct power over their lives.
 Eventually this pissed off the country's Trickster patron deity, and the shit really hit the fan... bottom line, Don't Try This at Home.

 The Lord Ruler from Mistborn.
 And God-King Susebron from the same author's Warbreaker though he's much more god than king, being a figurehead whose primary purpose is to be worshipped, rather than to actually run the state.